jserickso/Smartphone_Data_Project/README.md

 ## Assumptions/Requirements:

--Data must be in the same folder structure as above, the only argument for run_Analysis is the absolute path of the UCI HAR Dataset folder.
+-Data must be in the same folder structure as above, and must be unzipped into the working directory.
+The working directory should be a level above UCI HAR Dataset.

 -The plyr and dplyr packages should be installed before running the script, run_Analysis.